lucashald/skill-check/README.md

 Access settings via **Extensions** > **Skill Check Settings**:

-### Enable/Disable
+### Basic Settings

-Toggle the entire extension on or off.
+**Enable/Disable**: Toggle the entire extension on or off.

+**Append Roll Without Auto-Sending** (default: ON):
+- When enabled: Clicking a stat button appends the roll to your message but doesn't send it.
+You can review the outcome and edit your message before sending manually.
+- When disabled: Clicking a stat button immediately sends your message with the roll appended.

+**Difficulty Threshold** (1-30, default: 12): The target number for basic skill checks when no challenge is detected.

-### Character Stats
+### Character Information

+**Character Name**: Your character's name (shown in character sheet).

+**Character Class**: Your character's class/profession (e.g., "Fighter", "Wizard").

+**Character Level** (1-30, default: 1): Current level.
+Auto-updates when you level up.

-Set each stat (STR, DEX, CON, INT, WIS, CHA) from 1 to 30.
+**Character Stats** (STR, DEX, CON, INT, WIS, CHA): Set each stat from 1 to 30.
 - Default: 10 (modifier: +0)
 - Example modifiers:
   - Stat 8 → -1